wormhole-foundation/wormhole/docs/protocol.md

 ---

-The bridge can handle at most <TODO> transactions per second.
+The bridge can handle fewer transactions per second than Solana.
 Therefore, the fees should prevent spam by dynamically adjusting to load.
 This is particularly useful on Solana where fees are low and spamming would be cheap.